-To send a reaction, you will need to tap and hold on someone’s iMessage to you.
+To send a reaction, you will need to tap and hold someone’s iMessage.
 After you do, you’re going to see a bubble with some new options for reacting to whatever it was that they said:

-For example, in the message above where the sender doesn’t know what reactions are, we’re going to send a “Ha Ha” reaction by tapping on it from the bubble.
+For example, in the message above, where the sender doesn’t know what reactions are, we’re going to send a “Ha Ha” reaction by tapping HAHA from the bubble.
 You can see how the reaction embeds itself at the top right of the chat bubble.